 - Go to Console.

 - Sign up to Console and verify your new account.

 - Create a new application and download your

 - In the top-right corner, switch the toggle to sandbox and then go to Payments API.
 The plugin uses our latest Payments API, v3, to power your payments through TrueLayer on your store.

 - You now need to generate both a public and private key.
 These are required credentials that you'll enter into the plugin later.
 Use this article to generate them.
 Please store them in a secure place.
 Your private key is not known to anyone except you and provides an additional and essential layer of security.

 - In Console, click Payments in the left navigation bar, then click Get Started.

 - Upload your generated public key from step 5:

 - Create your merchant account.
 Enter the name you want your merchant account to have.
 This name can either be a company name or a person's name, then click CREATE.

 - Under Payments API, go to Settings and set your Webhook URI.
 The Webhook URI provides a destination for TrueLayer to send payment status updates to.
 Update this to the following:

 - Click the cog icon in the top-left to open the Settings page in Console.
-Then, add a Redirect URI.
+Then, add a return URI under Allowed redirect URIs.
 This is where your customers are redirected to after they authorise a payment.
 Update this to the following: